Clinical Trial Endpoints

 Disease Sequelae

-Long-term disease related consequences or effects
+Long-term disease related consequences or effects.

 Exocrine pancreatic insufficiency, diabetes